 Under the terms of the stock purchase agreement, we paid the seller AUD\$20 million (approximately USD\$15 million) on the Closing Date of the transaction and we will pay an additional AUD\$6.5 million one year following the Closing Date and another AUD\$6.5 million two years following the Closing Date.
-In addition, we expect to pay approximately AUD\$9.0 million for the excess net working capital within a year from the Closing Date.
+In addition, we paid approximately AUD\$8.7 million (approximately USD\$6.0 million) for the excess net working capital during the quarter ended June 30, 2022.